 Whatever your problem may be, write to us about it.
-Do not hesitate.
 We shall be delighted to help you in any way possible.

-Fig. 4.4a

-4.4 MOTOR CYCLE AND SIDECAR

-The 51⁄2"×11⁄2" Flexible Plate that forms the front of the sidecar is bolted at 1 to a 21⁄2"×1⁄2" Double Angle Strip, which is 'astened by Bolt 2 (Fig. 4.4a) to the 41⁄2" Flanged Sector Plate forming the bottom of the sidecar.
-The Bolts 3 pass through the Flexible Plates and also through a 21⁄2"×1⁄2" Double Angle Strip.

-The engine cylinder consists of two 1" Pulleys mounted on a 2" Rod, one end of which is supported in the Strip 4 (Fig. 4.4b) that forms the top of the frame.
-The other end of the Rod is held between the two Bolts that fasten the Wheel Discs to the frame.

-The petrol tank is represented by a 51⁄2 × 11⁄2 Flexible Plate bent to U-shape and attached to a 11⁄2 × 1⁄2 Double Angle Strip by Angle Brackets.
-A 21⁄2 Strip is attached to the Double Angle Strip and the unit is then bolted to the Strip 4 (Fig. 4.4b).
-The saddle, which is a Trunnion, is also attached to this Strip by a 1⁄2 Reversed Angle Bracket.

-The Strip 4 carries a Double Bracket at its front end, and to this are bolted two 21⁄2" Strips.
+Address your letters to Information Service.

+4.4 MOTOR CYCLE AND SIDECAR 4.5 LIFTING BRIDGE The 51⁄2"×11⁄2" Flexible Plate that forms the front of the sidecar is bolted at 1 to a ×4" Double Angle Strip, which is fastened by Bolt 2 (Fig. 4.4a) to the 41" Flanged The centre pin has been with-Sector Plate forming the drawn from a Hinged Flat Plate and bottom of the sidecar.
+The the halves used as flat plates 1 in the Bolts 3 pass through the Flexible Plates and also construction of the sides of the arches at each end of the bridge.
+A 44" × 24" through a 2\frac{1}{2}" \times \frac{1}{2}" Double Angle Strip.
+The engine cylinder consists of two 1" Pulleys mounted on a 2" Rod, one end of which is supported in Flexible Plate is used for the other side of each arch, and the 111 radius Curved Plates 8 that form their tops are held in position by Obtuse Angle the Strip 4 (Fig. 4.4b) that forms the top of the frame.
+The other end of the Rod is Brackets.
+The two U-Section Curved Plates bolted at the head of the towers are spaced away from the 21"x1" held between the two Bolts Double Angle Strips that support that fasten the Wheel Discs to the frame. them by two Washers.
+Crank Handle The petrol 7, which controls the raising and represented by a 51⁄2"×11⁄2" lowering of the bridge, is retained in Flexible Plate bent to Uposition in the sides of the right-hand shape and attached to a $1\frac{1}{2}$ × $\frac{1}{2}$ Double Angle Strip by Angle Brackets.
+A $2\frac{1}{2}$ Strip is attached to the tower by a Bush Wheel and a 1" Pulley.
+Cord is wound round the shaft of Crank Handle 7, and at 5 a second Double Angle Strip and the unit is then bolted to the Strip 4 (Fig. 4.4b).
+The length of Cord is knotted to it, and both are led over the Rod 4.
+One of saddle, which is a Trunnion, the Cords is led downward and is tied is also attached to this Strip at 6 to the Cords supporting the by a 4" Reversed Angle span; while the other is passed over The Strip 4 carries a Rod 3 and is tied at 2 to the Double Bracket at its front supporting Cords at the other end. end, and to this are bolted two 24" Strips.
 To these Strips are attached two Wheel Discs, and these are joined by a double bracket built up from two Angle Brackets (see Fig. 4.4a).

-4.5 LIFTING BRIDGE

-Guide Cords are arranged as shown, and after passing through holes in the 51⁄2"×21⁄2" Flanged Plate are fastened to the two Flanged Sector Plates forming the base.
+Guide Cords are arranged as shown, and after passing through holes in the $5\frac{1}{2}$ " $\times 2\frac{1}{2}$ " Flanged Plate Fig. 4.4a are fastened to the two Flanged Sector Plates forming the base.

+Note: The Motor used in this model is not included in the Outfit.